aboamare/vrgp-specifications/Protocol specification.md

 The WebSocket implementation used by the vessel MUST verify the TLS certificate presented by the MOC, and refuse to connect if the certificate is not valid.
 It is RECOMMENDED that vessel software is configured to accept only certificates issued by Certificate Authorities that are explicitly configued as such, and for which the root (or intermediate) certificates have been obtained in a secure manner (out-of-band).

-As soon as the web socket is open the vessel MUST send a _message_ (see below)[Messages] with either a request for the MOC to [_authenticate_](2.1.2.
-Authentication of the MOC) itself to the vessel *or* with the following information:
+As soon as the web socket is open the vessel MUST send a _message_ ([see below](#3-Messages)) with either a request for the MOC to [_authenticate_](#212-authentication-of-the-MOC) itself to the vessel *or* with the following information:
 - *vessel* information
 - current *conning* (navigation status) data
+- current *alerts*, *warning*, *alarms*, and *emergencies*, as specified in [section 5](#5-alerts-warnings-alarms-and-emergencies), if any
 - requested *guidance*
 - the description of the real-time *streams* that can be requested
-- the possible remote vessel *controls*
+- the possible *controls* for remote operation of the vessel, if any

-While the web socket connection is open the vessel MUST send a *conning* message at least every 5 seconds, but not more frequently then every 2 seconds.
+While the web socket connection is open the vessel MUST send a *conning* message at least every 5 seconds, but not more frequently than every 2 seconds.
+In addition each the vessel MUST send a *notification* for each defined alert, warning, alarm or emergency that arises, gets acknowledged or gets cancelled.

 #### 2.1.1.
 Authentication of the Vessel

 The *Maritime Connectivity Platform* [MCP] makes it possible, and likely, that a vessel (software) has been issued a PKI certificate that binds the vessel __mrn__[MRN] to a private-public key pair.
 The MOC could therefor require that the vessel uses its MCP certificate as client certificate during the TLS negotiation of the Registration step.
 The MOC would then have to check that the client certificate has not been revoked, but otherwise can be somewhat assured of the identity of the vessel.

-The MCP also defines the use of [OICD] tokens that could be used to authenticate persons with a registered mrn.
+The MCP also defines the use of [OIDC] tokens that could be used to authenticate persons with a registered mrn.
 Such tokens could be used in case e.g. an Officer Of the Watch (OOW) authenticates to the MOC (on behalf of the vessel).

 A MOC SHOULD authenticate the vessel, and a it is RECOMMENDED that a MOC supports MCP certificates as TLS client certificates.

 A MOC that does support MCP certificates SHOULD request a ClientCertificate during the TLS handshake[TLS12] or [TLS13].
 Such a MOC SHOULD verify the revocation status of a presented client (vessel) certificate with the Maritime Identity Register that issued the certificate.
 The MOC also SHOULD verify the status of the certificate of the MIR that issued the certificate.

-If the vessel (software) did not present a client certificate the MOC MAY request the vessel to authenticate with an MCP OICD token, by sending an *[authenticate](#371-authenticate)* message to the vessel.
+If the vessel (software) did not present a client certificate the MOC MAY request the vessel to authenticate with an MCP OIDC token, by sending an *[authenticate](#381-authenticate)* message to the vessel.

 #### 2.1.2.
 Authentication of the MOC

 A Maritime Identity Registry (MIR) of the MCP will also assign an __mrn__[MRN] to the MOC and issue a PKI certificate for it.
 However, the MCP certificates will not be chained to a root certificate that is recognized by default by most TLS stacks.
-A vessel that wishes for the MOC to proof its identity MAY send an *[authenticate](#371-authenticate)* message, this message will contain a nonce.
-A MOC that receives an _authenticate_ message MUST as soon as possible send an *[authentication](#372-authentication)* message.
+A vessel that wishes for the MOC to proof its identity MAY send an *[authenticate](#381-authenticate)* message, this message will contain a nonce.
+A MOC that receives an _authenticate_ message MUST as soon as possible send an *[authentication](#382-authentication)* message.

 Here is an example exchange where a vessel requires the MOC to authenticate, to proof it has an MIR-issued cert and the private key bound to it.